 We often hear that a toner’s key function is to finalise skin cleansing.
 This is usually thought to mean that a toner will help skin regain its natural pH after cleansing or that wiping skin with a toner will take off any cleanser remnants.
 Luckily, healthy skin is able to correct its slightly acidic pH rather quickly entirely on its own.
 In addition, cleansers today are formulated with skin’s own pH in mind and are also effective enough on their own.

 As sensitive- and problem-skinned, we swear by toners.
-Our Face Toner is a verstaile care product, that hydrates, soothes, balances and conditions skin, and is perfect for tackling sensitive and problem skin.
-E.g., surface dry skin will benefit from layering the Toner, to really amp up on hydration.
-The Toner is also a godsend for easily irritated skin that needs on-the-do calming care over makeup or during the day.
+Our Balancing Essence is a verstaile care product, that hydrates, soothes, balances and conditions skin, and is perfect for tackling sensitive and problem skin.
+E.g., surface dry skin will benefit from layering the Essence, to really amp up on hydration.
+The Essence is also a godsend for easily irritated skin that needs on-the-do calming care over makeup or during the day.

-The key component in our Toner is ectoin – a do-it-all ingredent that offers long-term hydration paired with balancing, calming and conditioning properties.
-Ecotoin is a small and powerful stress-protecting molecule, a so-called extremolyte.
+The key component in our Essence is ectoin – a do-it-all ingredient that offers long-term hydration paired with balancing, calming and conditioning properties.
+Ectoin is a small and powerful stress-protecting molecule, a so-called extremolyte.
 Extremolytes protect micro-organisms and plants living in harsh and extreme conditions, such as salt lakes, hot springs and deserts.
 Chemically speaking ectoin is a cyclic amino acid derivative.

 The benefits of ectoin in skincare have been established in numerous in-vivo studies (i.e., studies conducted on human skin), and include long-term hydration, lessened skin roughness, skin barrier repair and anti-inflammatory and anti-irritant properties.
 We get our ectoin from a small German company, where it’s produced via biotechnological fermentation, from a non-GMO strain of the Halomonas elongata bacteria.